Novel number two is on its way – here’s the first chapter.

 Blake’s Novel – Part 1 April 1992

-Mick would have set out that afternoon with the usual preoccupations.
+Mick would have set out that day with the usual preoccupations.
 A pall of gloom had descended on London after another Tory election victory, but he was headed over to where they were still celebrating John Major’s win.
 In true entrepreneurial style he was off to the City to make some money.
-However, the difference between Mick and the yuppies was that he’d be happy with enough for a meal at the café and maybe a few quid left over for a bottle of cider.
+However, the difference between Mick and the yuppies was that he’d be happy with enough for a meal at the café and maybe something left over for a bottle of cider.

-It was a bright, showery afternoon.
+It was a brisk, showery afternoon.
 He had his guitar slung around his back, using a piece of string as a strap.
-Although it was usually when he played the tin whistle that the coins would rain in.
+Although it was when he played the tin whistle that the coins would rain in.
 The whistle was in the top pocket of his jacket.
-He was wearing a well-worn tweed with leather patches on the elbows, one he picked up at Oxfam, and a pair of fingerless gloves that he could leave on while he played.
+He was wearing a well worn tweed with leather patches on the elbows, one he picked up at Oxfam, and a pair of fingerless gloves that he could leave on while he played.
 He was heading straight for Bank station to catch the start of the rush hour.

 Ah, fuck it.
 I rip the sheet of paper out of my pad and throw it in a ball towards the bin.
 What am I thinking, trying to set a story in the present day?
 I have to admit it, the future is where I’m comfortable.
 That’s where my stories need to be.